-Those looking for a great day hike will find plenty of opportunities to explore short sections of the Long Trail, which is accessible in dozens of different locations along its length.
+Those looking for a great day hike will find plenty of opportunities to explore short sections of the Long Trail, which is accessible in dozens of different locations across the state.
 The more adventurous can elect to thru-hike the entire route, provided they are experienced winter camper, have the proper gear, and are adequately prepared for the elements.
 Such an endeavor is not to be taken lightly however, as Vermont winters can be harsh and dangerous at times.
 Still, for a cold weather adventure unlike any other, this is a compelling challenge to keep on your radar.